By: Scott Converse

 Today, we’ll focus on creating the high-level process map.

 2. Determine boundaries

 All processes have a beginning and an end, so Helen will want the team to come to agreement on those boundaries.
 It sounds simple, but frequently one of the characteristics of poorly performing processes is that not everyone agrees on what is the start and end of the process.

 To determine the start and end of the process, Helen and her team answer the following questions:

 - Does the enrollment process begin when the customer/student begins filling out the online program order form?

-- Or is it further upstream when they are trying to choose which of the different program available for enrollment?
+- Or is it further upstream when they are trying to choose which of the different programs available for enrollment?

-- Or is it further upstream, when the customer is trying to determine which educational provider they should choose from the many different available?
+- Or when the customer is trying to determine which educational provider they should choose from the many different available?

 - Does the end of the process occur when the customer receives a confirmation message, emailed receipt, or invoice?

 - Or is it further downstream, when the student arrives at the opening of the program and has their resources assigned properly, such as workbooks, or their student login account?